estherflores8/ai-nordea-hackathon/README.md

-# ai-nordea-hackathon

-# Nordea FinanceBot: Your AI-Powered Financial Reports Companion
+# Dornea: Your AI-Powered Financial Assistant

 Welcome to DeaNor, your intelligent assistant for navigating through financial reports with ease!
 Built during the Nordea Bank Hackathon, our project leverages cutting-edge AI technologies and Amazon Web Services to deliver a seamless Q&A experience tailored specifically for financial data.